 You will be required to provide a digital signature and have your photograph taken.
 You will also provide a palm vein scan if this is your first time taking the test; if you are a repeat test-taker you will need to provide both a digital fingerprint and a palm vein scan.
 See the Application Bulletin for further information.

 Rescheduling Your Exam

 If you arrive at the test center without the appropriate credentials, you will be refused entrance into the examination.
 There will be no refund of your testing fee.
-You will be required to reapply for the FPGEE and pay the appropriate resitting fee if you wish to reschedule your examination appointment.
+You will be required to reapply for the FPGEE and pay the $1,200 fee for the examination.

 If technical issues at the test center result in more than a 30-minute delay, you may continue to wait until the issue is rectified or reschedule your test for the next scheduled administration without an additional fee.